Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-eclipse.md

 ms.assetid: b1e10b79-f75e-4605-aecd-eed64873e2d3
 ---

-# Get started with the Azure libraries for Java
+# Get started with the Azure using Eclipse

 This guide walks you through setting up a development environment with an Azure service principal and running sample code that creates and uses resources in your Azure subscription using the Azure libraries for Java.